 How it all started

-That was my introduction to building websites, and I spent the following 4 years freelancing, producing websites for various sector of industry, sports and small businesses until September 2000 when I was approached by a multi-national car rental company who were putting together a team to build and maintain their eCommerce website.
+I spent the following 4 years as a freelance web designer, producing websites for various sector of industry, sports and small businesses until September 2000 when I was approached by a multi-national car rental company who were putting together a team to build and maintain their international car rental website.

 Along the way I also picked up a great deal of project management, business analysis, presentation and other skills, and have now packed that wealth of knowledge and experience into Targa Web Services.